 There is good news for the individual who has both mental health disorders and addiction.
 Most reputable drug and alcohol treatment centers now offer dual diagnosis treatment options.
 This is a significant evolution because most mental health facilities have been ill-prepared to deal with addictions.
 It really helps that a patient can get all the treatment they need under one roof.

 A professional therapist or mental health professional with experience treating mental health disorders and addiction is invaluable.
 They often hold the key to unlocking the link between the two disorders within each patient.

-The process of dual diagnosis treatment should start with detox at a quality detox facility like Serenity House Detox.
+The process of dual diagnosis treatment should start with detox at a quality detox facility like Serenity House Detox & Recovery.
 This will help stabilize a patient for the next phase of treatment.
 With a clear mind and body, a patient should then be ready to focus on therapy.
 If a therapist treats all disorders simultaneously, the patient stands a good chance for a successful recovery.

-Serenity House Detox centers are available in Fort Lauderdale and West Palm Beach, Florida.
+Serenity House Detox & Recovery centers are available in Fort Lauderdale and Jupiter, Florida.
 We are proud to offer a wide range of detox services that prepare addicts for recovery.
 Our medically monitored detox programs give patients an opportunity to overcome substance cravings and harmful symptoms of withdrawal.
 The fact that our patients can achieve this in a safe and secure environment is invaluable to them.

 While we do offer some pre-treatment therapy options, our focus is on one of the following detox options: